mtazzari/galario/docs/index.rst

 **GPU Accelerated Library for Analysing Radio Interferometer Observations**
 ---------------------------------------------------------------------------

-|galario| is a toolkit that exploits the computing power of modern graphic cards (GPUs) to accelerate the comparison of model
+|galario| is a library that exploits the computing power of modern graphic cards (GPUs) to accelerate the comparison of model
 predictions to radio interferometer observations.
 Namely, it speeds up the computation of the synthetic visibilities given a model image (or an axisymmetric brightness profile) and their comparison to the observations.